2018 United States House of Representatives elections in Kansas: District 4

 The fourth district is based in southern Kansas, including Wichita and the surrounding suburbs.
-Incumbent Republican Ron Estes has represented the district since 2017.
+Incumbent Republican Ron Estes had represented the district since 2017.
 Estes was elected with 52.5% of the vote in 2017.

 Prior to Estes, Mike Pompeo represented the district.
 Pompeo had been nominated as Director of the Central Intelligence Agency in the Donald Trump administration.
 After Pompeo was confirmed, a special election was held for the remainder of Pompeo's term.
 Ron Estes won the special election on April 11, 2017.

 Republican primary

 The Republican Party selected a nominee during a Republican Party primary election which took place on August 7, 2018.
 The Republican primary was open to registered voters who were either unaffiliated or registered as Republicans.